ibm-cloud-docs/vpc/pps-verify.md

 To verify connectivity to a Private Path service from the CLI, follow these steps:

-1. Create a VPE gateway to connect to your Private Path service using your Private Path CRN.
+1. Create a VPE gateway to connect to your Private Path service by using your Private Path CRN.
 For instructions, see [Creating a VPE gateway from the CLI](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=cli).
 1. Connect to your service.

 ## Verifying connectivity to a Private Path service with the API